 - 10. Stormwater conveyance facilities.
 Conveyance structures may be permitted in accordance with an approved critical area report subject to the following standards: - a.
 No other feasible alternatives with less impact exist; - b.
 Mitigation for impacts is provided; - c.
 Stormwater conveyance facilities shall incorporate fish habitat features; and - d.
-Vegetation shall be maintained and, if necessary, added adjacent to all open channels and ponds in order to retard erosion, filter out sediments, and shade the water.

-11. On-site sewage systems and wells.
+Vegetation shall be maintained and, if necessary, added adjacent to all open channels and ponds in order to retard erosion, filter out sediments, and shade the water. - 11.
+On-site sewage systems and wells.
+All new development must avoid locating on-site sewage systems within riparian areas and their buffers to the greatest extent feasible, due to the high risk of system failure and the sensitivity of these hydrologically dynamic and ecologically critical areas. - a.

-- a.
 New on-site sewage systems and individual wells may be permitted in accordance with an approved critical area report only if accessory to an approved primary structure for which it is not feasible to connect to a public system. - b.
 Repairs to failing on-site sewage systems associated with an existing structure shall be accomplished by utilizing one of the following methods that result in the least impact: - i.
 Connection to an available public sanitary sewer system; - ii.
 Replacement with a new on-site sewage system located in a portion of the site that has already been disturbed by development and is located landward as far as possible, provided the proposed sewage system is in compliance with the health district standards; or - iii.
 Repair to the existing on-site septic system.